 In a large bowl, whisk together the all purpose flour, baking powder, baking soda and salt.
 Set aside.

-In a medium bowl, whisk sugar, eggs, vanilla extract, milk and sour cream until well combined.
+In a medium bowl, whisk together the sugar, eggs, vanilla extract, milk and sour cream until well combined.
 Add the cooled melted butter and whisk again until well combined.

 Add flour mixture to the wet ingredients and mix until just combined.
-You want to be careful not to over mix the batter.
-The batter will be quite thick.
+Be careful not to over-mix the batter; it will be thicker than usual for cupcake batter!

 Divide the batter evenly between the cupcake liners.
 They should be about 2/3 full.
-Bake for 16-20 minutes, or until a toothpick inserted in the center comes out mostly clean.
+(I like to use a large cookie scoop for this part – makes the process a little cleaner and my cupcake sizes a lot more consistent!)
+Bake for 14-20 minutes, or until a toothpick inserted in the center comes out mostly clean.
+Cool completely before decorating.

 Meanwhile, make your fillings, frosting, and decorations!